askpt/openfeature-dotnet-workshop/Workshop.md

 ### Learning Outcomes

-- Understand that feature flags are an application development practice that can be impemented basically (but as we'll see, can also become quite powerful and complex).
+- Understand that feature flags are an application development practice that can be implemented basically (but as we'll see, can also become quite powerful and complex).

 ---